akhtaranease/Predicting-loan-cases-using-Decision-Tree/README.md

 Data
 The dataset is obtained from Analytics Vidhya's loan prediction hackathon.
 It contains details like gender, marital status, income, loan amount, credit history etc. for over 600 applicants.

-Methods
 The following methods are used in this project:

 Exploratory Data Analysis and Visualization

 Data Cleaning and Preprocessing

 Handling missing values

 Encoding categorical variables

 Outlier treatment

 Feature scaling

 Machine Learning (Supervised Classification)

 Decision Tree model

-Model evaluation using confusion matrix, classification metrics Usage
+Model evaluation using confusion matrix, classification metrics

+Usage
 The Jupyter notebook contains detailed code and analysis for the project.
 The main steps are: